STAT545-UBC/STAT545-UBC-original-website/faq.md

     - [There is a form for this.](https://www.grad.ubc.ca/forms/enrolment-undergraduate-students-graduate-course)
   * "I am a registered UBC student.
 Can I audit?"
     - PROBABLY.
 Contact me.
-    - If you are a registered UBC student, I will almost certainly require that you audit officially.
+    - If you are a registered UBC student and course participation doesn't cost you additional money, I will almost certainly require that you audit officially.
     - There is a form for this: [UBC undergrads](http://students.ubc.ca/enrolment/courses/academic-planning/audit) and [graduate students](http://www.grad.ubc.ca/current-students/managing-your-program/audit)
   * "I am an unclassified student, SFU student, post-doctoral fellow, etc. Can I sit in the course?"
     - PROBABLY.
 Contact me.